mossland/MossCoinForMachine/README.md

 ## Further Reading

-For insights into broader applications of cryptocurrency in AI and machine learning ecosystems, consider exploring the [AI-Related Cryptocurrency Projects Report](AI-Related_Cryptocurrency_Projects_Report.md).
+- For insights into broader applications of cryptocurrency in AI and machine learning ecosystems, consider exploring the [AI-Related Cryptocurrency Projects Report](AI-Related_Cryptocurrency_Projects_Report.md).
 This report provides an in-depth look at various projects leveraging artificial intelligence within the cryptocurrency space, highlighting their innovations, features, and developments.

+- **[Standardization Trends in Video Coding for Machines](Standardization_Trends_in_Video_Coding_for_Machines.md)**: This document explores the cutting-edge research on video coding standardization for machines.
+It highlights the crucial need for efficient video compression techniques that cater to the burgeoning requirements of machine vision technologies.
+Covering the latest trends in MPEG VCM initiative, it delves into how standardization efforts are shaping the future of machine-compatible video coding.